 If there are any motions for temporary orders scheduled by either of the parties early in the case, the judge will conduct a case management conference at the time of the motion hearing.
 The court will then issue a case management order.
 That order contains, among other things, a notice of pretrial conference.
-At that pretrial conference a court clerk or the judge will meet with the parties to try to get the parties to settle their differences.
-If settlement is impossible, the clerk or the judge will make sure that the case is truly ready for trial.
-A notice of trial date will follow by mail.
+At that pretrial conference the judge will meet with the parties to try to get the parties to settle their differences.
+If settlement is impossible, the judge will make sure that the case is truly ready for trial.
+A trial date will be chosen and a notice of trial date will follow by mail.

 At the trial, each spouse, through testimony, documents and other evidence presented by that person or by his or her lawyer, tries to convince the judge to do what he or she wants regarding the issues (child custody, child support, visitation, alimony, and property division) that must now be decided by the judge.
 After the trial is over the judge will not give his or her decision right away.
 The judge will issue a written decision sometime later.
 That written decision will become the divorce judgment and will become final 90 days after the date it was issued by the judge.
 However, at any time during this process the parties can, by the filing of a separation agreement, convert a contested irretrievable breakdown divorce into an uncontested one.